BarisAlbayrakIEEE/StructuralAnalysis/README.md

 4. The UI would need an interface for the mutability and sizeability: the state management and `size_structurally` and
 5. Extensibility fails for the user operations as designing new behaviours is cumbersome: Ex: `get_all_materials` function would envolve too many branches.

-I will discuss on these issues later in [the software design](#sec4) section.
+[The software design](#sec4) section will discuss on these issues later in detail.
+However, I will review the above items shortly here as well.
-The 1st reason is especially important as it means that a traversal through the DAG would require the construction of temporary objects (e.g. Mat1, Panel) if the CS involves only the raw data.
+The 1st one is especially important as it means that a traversal through the DAG would require the construction of temporary objects (e.g. Mat1, Panel) if the CS involves only the raw data.
 Actually, all of the operations may require the temporary objects.